RafaelRossoGiner/ERJuego/README.md

 This project has been funded in the call for Teaching Innovation of the University of Cádiz 2020/21 "Proyecto de Innovación Docente de la UCA" (código sol-202000162258- tra)

+This project has been extended in 2021/22 under the title "Ampliación multinivel de juego serio para aprendizaje de modelado conceptual de datos con interfaz para minería de procesos"

 The following screenshot shows the main environment in which we will find ourselves to carry out the activities: